INDICATIONS and IMPORTANT SAFETY INFORMATION

 Gadavist® is contraindicated in patients with history of severe hypersensitivity reactions to Gadavist®.
 Anaphylactic and other hypersensitivity reactions with cardiovascular, respiratory, or cutaneous manifestations, ranging from mild to severe, including death, have uncommonly occurred following Gadavist® administration.
 Before Gadavist® administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
 These patients may have an increased risk for a hypersensitivity reaction to Gadavist®.

-Acute Kidney Injury: In patients with chronic renal impairment, acute kidney injury sometimes requiring dialysis has been observed with the use of some GBCAs.
-Do not exceed the recommended dose; the risk of acute kidney injury may increase with higher than recommended doses.
+Acute Kidney Injury: In patients with chronic renal impairment, acute kidney injury sometimes requiring dialysis has been observed with the use of GBCAs.
+Do not exceed the recommended dose in these patients.

 Extravasation and Injection Site Reactions: Ensure catheter and venous patency before the injection of Gadavist®.
 Extravasation into tissues during Gadavist® administration may result in moderate irritation.